NCIEVS/evsrestapi/README.md

 ### Prerequisites

 * Install Docker and ensure it is configured to allow (Docker -> Settings -> Resources)
-* Clone the project - [https://github.com/NCIEVS/evsrestapi](https://github.com/NCIEVS/evsrestapi)
 * Before cloning the repo, make sure that the command `git config core.autocrlf` returns `false`.
 Change it to `false` using `git config --global core.autocrlf false` if necessary
+* Clone the project - [https://github.com/NCIEVS/evsrestapi](https://github.com/NCIEVS/evsrestapi)

-* Choose a local data directory $dir (e.g. c:/evsrestapi/dir)
+* Create a local data directory and set a $dir variable in your terminal.
+This $dir variable will be referenced multiple times in upcoming steps.
+  * `export set dir=C:/Users/carlsenbr/eclipse-workspace/data`
-* mkdir -p $dir/elasticsearch/data
+* Execute `mkdir -p $dir/elasticsearch/data`
+* * Set a new variable $ES_DIR to the new directory just created.
+This $ES_DIR will be referenced in upcoming steps.
+  * `export set ES_DIR=$dir/elasticsearch/data`
 * Download the "Unit Test Data" folder from <https://drive.google.com/drive/u/1/folders/11RcXLTsbOZ34_7ofKdVxLKHp_8aJGgTI>.
 Unpack it to your $dir folder (so that $dir/UnitTestData exists)
   * run `prep.sh`